-Akamas the archaeological settlement on your right.
-The settlement which is said to have flourished under Justinian I (527-565 AD) showcases the ruins of three Early Christian basilicas and a bath, all dating back to the 6th century.
-Drive down the hill to enter Akamas, perhaps the island's most stunning natural beauties.
-The National Park, which covers an area of 230 Km and includes valleys, gorges and long stretching sandy bays, is home to some 168 bird species.
-10 species of mammals.
-17 reptile species and many butterflies, including the endemic Pafos blue Glaucopsyche paphos.
-From the 530 plant species in the park, 36 of them are one of the lovely beaches along the coastline, but do so cautiously as the waters can be dangerous and there are no lifeguards around.
-Avakas gorge Avakas gorge, a trekker's paradise offering spectacular views and a plethora of local flora and fauna. including the endangered Centaurea akamantis A few minutes into your drive in the park you will come across a sign for Avakas gorge, a trekker's paradise offering spectacular views and a plethora of local flora and fauna, including the endangered Centaurea akamantis. an endemic plant with purple flowers found only in the gorge.
+Park, which covers an area of 230 Km2 and includes valleys, gorges and long stretching sandy bays, is home to some 168 bird species, 10 species of mammals, 17 reptile species and many butterflies, including the endemic Pafos blue Glaucopsyche paphos.
+From the 530 plant species in the park, 36 of them are endemic to the island.
+Drive slowly, taking due care to avoid spoiling the pristine beauty or damaging the flora or fauna.
+As the area is remote, make sure to bring some water with you, if you're planning on a longer stay.
+Be aware there are only two restaurants in proximity, one near Avakas gorge and the next close to Lara bay.
+If the weather allows for it. take a swim at one of the lovely beaches along the coastline, but do so cautiously as the waters can be dangerous and there are no lifequards around.
+Avakas gorge, a trekker's paradise offering spectacular views and a plethora of local flora and fauna, including the endangered Centaurea akamantis Avakas gorge A few minutes into your drive in the park you will come across a sign for Avakas gorge, a trekker's paradise offering spectacular views and a plethora of local flora and fauna, including the endangered Centaurea akamantis, an endemic plant with purple flowers found only in the gorge.
 The nature trail through the gorge, carved

-Lara Bay Akamas out of limestone rocks as high as 30 metres and guite narrow at points, is approximately 1.2 kilometres long and requires appropriate footwear.
-The gorge is extremely rich in flora, which includes ferns, Phoenician junipers and wild oak and fig trees, and serves as a natural habitat for many reptiles. butterflies. hawks and owls, wild goats, rabbits and foxes.
-Exercise due care as the terrain is slipperv and make sure to look out for falling rocks.
+Lara Bay Akamas out of limestone rocks as high as 30 metres and quite narrow at points, is approximately 1.2 kilometres long and requires appropriate footwear.
+The gorge is extremely rich in flora, which includes ferns, Phoenician junipers and wild oak and fig trees, and serves as a natural habitat for many reptiles, butterflies, hawks and owls, wild goats, rabbits and foxes.
+Exercise due care as the terrain is slippery and make sure to look out for falling rocks.